scipion-em/docs/release-2.0.0/sources/docs/developer/developers.rst.txt

 Advanced Development Topics
 ===========================
-The following link contains :doc:`Advanced-Development-Topics<Advanced Development Topics>`.
+The following link contains `Advanced-Development-Topics <advanced-topics>`.
 The information provided is intended for developers working in our lab and developing the core of
 Scipion.
 Anyway, some general information is also found such as Profiling and Debugging.